-Essential Decoding Assessments for Primary Readers
+Essential Assessments for Second and Third Grade Readers

 Research reveals that guessing is an ineffective strategy.
 In other words, Guessing.
 Won’t.
 Work.
-The most skilled readers apply phonetic knowledge systematically to solve unfamiliar words.
-This leaves the reader more available to achieve the ultimate goal of reading: comprehension.
+The most skilled readers apply their knowledge of phonics systematically to solve unfamiliar words.
+Using the word patterns to decode words as they read, leaves more cognitive energy (or working memory) so the student can focus on meaning.
+This allows the reader to achieve the ultimate goal of reading: comprehension.

 It is imperative that students know the six basic syllable types and can use them to decode unfamiliar words with automaticity.